NCAR/HPC-Docs/docs/allocations/university-allocations/index.md

 researchers and activities incur no costs for the use of NSF NCAR resources.

 !!! info " Recent Changes"
-    We have recently updated these policies, both to prepare for Derecho and to expand opportunities for University researchers.
+    We have recently updated these policies, given the deployment of Derecho and to expand opportunities for University researchers.
     Most notably, we have created a new Data Analysis opportunity to allow more researchers to analyze NSF NCAR-hosted data sets, and we have redefined “new faculty” to be any faculty member who has not computed at NSF NCAR before.
 We have also called out options for expanding or extending the smaller-scale projects and clarified the eligibility